21st CCLC Updates

 - Beyond Phase Three: divisions will resume “new-normal” operations under future guidance

-- To prevent the furthering opportunity gap and COVID Slide.
+- Preventing the furthering opportunity gap and COVID Slide

-- To support working families in need of care.
+- Supporting working families in need of care

-- To help youth reconnect and re-engage after this period of loss and isolation.
+- Helping youth reconnect and re-engage after this period of loss and isolation.

-- To provide caring adults practicing culturally responsive and trauma-informed care.
+- Providing caring adults practicing culturally responsive and trauma-informed care

 - The Virginia Department of Education has released their return to school plan, Recover, Redesign, and Restart 2020.
 Pages 35-36 speak directly to out-of-school time programs and were informed by VPOST’s work on the Return to School Taskforce contributions.
 This section details important questions to ask during planning stages, immediately before opening and while open and operating.
 Out-of-School Time programs should also take care to review the